Substra/substrafl/README.md

 ## How to test

 Install `substrafl` in editable mode with developper dependencies.
-In addition, install `substra` and `substra-tools` in editable mode.
+In addition, install `substra` in editable mode.
 It is recommended to install all the libraries in a Python virtual env.

 ```sh